mrsoup0x2f/crop-counsel/README.md

 3. Pickle Files - https://drive.google.com/drive/folders/1pQ3Zl73cgnQj2YCESGPTF_UqFFZQYOkf?usp=sharing

 ## Stages of development
-1. Input Data Collection: The system allows users to input relevant data such as soil parameters, climate information, and geographic location.
+1. `Input Data Collection`: The system allows users to input relevant data such as `soil parameters`, `climate information`, and `geographical location`.
-2. Data Preprocessing: The input data is preprocessed to handle missing values, normalize or scale features, and transform categorical variables.
+2. `Data Preprocessing`: The input data is preprocessed to handle missing values, normalize or scale features, and transform categorical variables.
-3. Machine Learning Models: Various machine learning algorithms are employed, including decision trees, random forests, support vector machines (SVM), and gradient boosting techniques, to build predictive models.
+3. `Machine Learning Models`: Various machine learning algorithms are employed, including `Decision Tree`, `Random Forest`, `Support Vector Machines` (SVM), and `Gradient Boosting` techniques, to build predictive models.
-4. Model Training and Evaluation: The models are trained on historical data and evaluated using appropriate performance metrics to ensure accuracy and reliability.
+4. `Model Training and Evaluation`: The models are trained on historical data and evaluated using appropriate performance metrics to ensure accuracy and reliability.
-5. Crop Recommendation: Based on the trained models, the system recommends the most suitable crops for the given input parameters.
+5. `Crop Recommendation`: Based on the trained models, the system recommends the most suitable crops for the given input parameters.
-6. User-Friendly Interface: The system provides a user-friendly interface where users can easily input their data, view recommendations, and explore additional information.
+6. `User-Friendly Interface`: The system provides a user-friendly responsive interface where users can easily input their data, view recommendations, and explore additional information.

 ![image](https://github.com/candy-kush/crop-counsel/assets/96912080/eba84e5b-83a5-475c-bdb9-1e152466a8aa)

 ## Requirements
 ##### Hardware -
-1. System: Pentium i3 processor and above.
+1. System: `Pentium i3` processor and above.
-2. Hard Disk: `500 GB and more`.
+2. Hard Disk: `500 GB` and more.
-3. RAM: 4 GB and above
+3. RAM: `4 GB` and above
 ##### Software -
-1. Operating system   : Windows 10 & above
+1. Operating system   : `Windows 10` & above

 ## Technologies used